kipply/blog/blog/content/endorsed/jits-impls.md

 ### Go back to the interpreted code, it'll be faster

 We know that JITs come with an interpreter and a compiler, and that they move from the interpreter to the compiler to get faster.
 Pypy set bridges to take the inverse path, though for Graal and Hotspot, they _deoptimize_.
 The terms do not refer to strictly different concepts, but deoptimization refers more to transferring back to the interpreter as a deliberate optimization rather than as a solution to the inevitabilities of dynamic languages.
 Hotspot and Graal both leverage deoptimization aggressively -- Graal especially as engineers have heavy control over the compilation and need more control over the compilation for optimizations (compared to, say, Pypy).
-Deoptimization is also used in JS Engines such as V8 which I'll discuss a lot as it powers Javascript in Chrome as well as Node.js.
+Deoptimization is also used in JS Engines such as V8 which I'll discuss a lot as it powers JavaScript in Chrome as well as Node.js.

 An important component to making deoptimization fast, is to make sure that switch from the compiler to interpreter is as fast as possible.
 The most naive implementation would result in the interpreter having to “catch up” with the compiler in order to be able to make the deopt.
 Additional complexity exists in dealing with deoptimizing asynchronous threads.
 To deoptimize, Graal will recreate the stack frames and use a mapping from generated code to return to the interpreter.
 For threads, safepoints in Java threads are used which are in place for threads to constantly pause and go “hi garbage collector, do I stop now?” so not much overhead is added to handle threads.
 It’s a bit rocky, but fast enough to make deoptimization a good strategy.